 Of course, everyone’s body is different, but I find that my sleep is best when I drink green smoothies every day.
 Organic greens are among the foods highest in calcium, magnesium, and potassium, three nutrients correlated with good sleep.
 In addition to making sure my diet is nutrient-rich, I take a high-quality multivitamin daily, having become convinced that our need for more nutrients is higher than ever.
 I take the sunshine vitamin, Vitamin D3, in supplemental form every day (while gettingrealsunshine as much as possible, too)!

 Back when I was prescribed Klonopin, I didn’t know that nutrition had anythingto do with sleep.
 If I had known then what I know now, I believe I could have prevented the worst experience of my life: Klonopin dependence and withdrawal.

 Yet, my experience ultimately led me to the good sleep I enjoy now.
 I am so thankful for all that I learned through Klonopin withdrawal, as it helped me become a better sleeper and a healthier, happier person in the long run.

 Audrey Wagner is the author of Klonopin Withdrawal and Howling Dogs and Sleep While You’re Still Alive.
-She holds undergraduate degrees in Philosophy and Liberal Studies and graduate degrees in Counseling and Theological Studies.
+She holds an undergraduate degree in Philosophy and graduate degrees in Counseling and Theological Studies.
 She enjoys reading, writing, photography, crafts, nature, church, and time with people.
-You can visit Audrey at RuralRoadsPublishing.com and drop her a line at RuralRoadsPublishing@gmail.com.
+You can visit Audrey at her Amazon Author Page.